A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-To compare the runtime of Algorithm~\ref{alg1}, we use Cholesky decomposition to compute a factorization and then use the diagonal elements of the factor to compute $\logdet{\matA}$; that is, we compute $\matL=\chol{\matA}$ and $\logdet{\matA} = 2\times{}\logdet{\matL}$.
-As Elemental provides distributed and shared memory parallelism, we restrict ourselves to experiments with Elemental matrices throughout this section.
-Note that we measure accuracy of the approximate algorithm in terms of relative error to ensure that we have numbers of the same scale for matrices with vastly different values for $\logdet{\matA}$.
-We define the relative error $e$ thusly: $e = 100\times{}\frac{x-\tilde{x}}{x}$, where $x$ is the true value and $\tilde{x}$ is the approximation.
-Similarly, we define the speedup $s$ thusly: $s = t_x/t_{\tilde{x}}$, where $t_x$ is the time to compute $x$ and $t_{\tilde{x}}$ is the time to compute the approximation $\tilde{x}$; this definition of speedup is used both for parallel speedup and for speedup resulting from the approximation.
+\textbf{Evaluation.} To evaluate the runtime of Algorithm~\ref{alg1a} against a baseline, we used the Cholesky decomposition to compute the $\logdet{\matA}$.
+More specifically, we computed $\matA = \matL\matL^T$ and returned $\logdet{\matA} = 2\cdot\logdet{\matL}$.
+Since Elemental provides distributed and shared memory parallelism, we restricted ourselves to experiments with Elemental matrices throughout this section.
+Note that we measured the accuracy of the approximate algorithm in terms of the relative error to ensure that we have numbers of the same scale for matrices with vastly different values for $\logdet{\matA}$; we defined the relative error $e$ as $e = 100(x-\tilde{x})/x$, where $x$ is the true value and $\tilde{x}$ is the approximation.
+Similarly, we defined the speedup $s$ as $s = t_x/t_{\tilde{x}}$, where $t_x$ is the time needed to compute $x$ and $t_{\tilde{x}}$ is the time needed to compute the approximation $\tilde{x}$.